 Alternative rule: After you die, you reveal what role you had.

 For the first day, go around and have everyone introduce themselves (Example: Hey, I'm Matt.
 I'm the baker here in town, and I'm a villager.

-Daytime is very simple; all the living players gather in the village and decide who to lynch.
-As soon as a majority of players vote for a particular player to lynch, the moderator says "Ok, you're dead."
+Daytime is very simple; all the living players gather in the village and decide who to kill.
+As soon as a majority of players vote for a particular player to kill, the moderator says "Ok, you're dead."

 Alternative rule: To keep the game moving along, you can put a time limit to how long a day is, and if the village doesn't chose someone to kill, they miss the opportunity.

 There are no restrictions on speech.
 Any living player can say anything they want -- truth, misdirection, nonsense, or a barefaced lie.
 Dead players may not speak at all.
 Similarly, as soon as a majority vote indicates that a player has been chosen to be killed, they are dead.
 If they want to protest their innocence or reveal some information (like the seer's visions), they must do it before the vote goes through.

 Once a player is killed, night falls and the cycle repeats.

 Moderator note: Continue to wake up the Doctor and Seer even if they are no longer alive.

 The villagers win if they kill both werewolves.

 The werewolves win if they kill enough villagers so that the numbers are even.
 (Example: Two werewolves and two villagers)